 The chilly pool at the base of the slide is 6 to 8 feet deep, so you need to know how to swim or wear a lifejacket.
 My suggestion is to put a lifejacket on anyone under the age of 10 that isn’t a top-notch swimmer.
 We saw plenty of barefoot and bikini-clad bozos when we visited, but the sane approach to this rocky surface is to wear shorts and water shoes or Chacos.
 There are several observation decks and large rocks for anyone wanting to hang out and watch, but not experience, the slide.

 Lifeguards are on duty and changing rooms and restrooms are open from May 27 through September 4 (10 a.m.-6 p.m.).
 After Labor Day, lifeguards work on weekends through mid-October.
 Call this hotline for last-minute info, including closure due to high water: 828-885-7625.

-On warm summer days the parking area can get very crowded, so it’s a good idea to get there early in the day.
+During the summer, parking can get crowded so it’s a good idea to get there early in the day.
 The slide’s peak hours tend to be on Saturdays and Sundays from noon and 4 p.m.
-During summer season, there is a $2 fee per person; children 6 years and under are free.
+During summer season, there is a $2 fee per person (cash or check) to enter the area; children 6 years and under are free.
 Restrooms and changing rooms are available on-site during the summer season.